forky-anonymized/forky/forky-eth2/README.md

 # forky-eth2
 - Reproducing findings in the paper: Just run

+    Note that the Bug#9 was already fixed due to if it is enabled, Nimbus can not execute generated test cases.

 - Finding new bugs: overwrite files in modified to each directory (It contains patches to not trigger already found discrepancies)

 # How to Generate Testcases with Fuzzer
 WARNING: Fuzzing phase of forky-eth2 is **extremely slow** due to it is not optimized now!